Resonance Disorders

 Incidence is the number of new cases of a disorder or condition identified in a specific time period.
 Prevalence is the number of individuals who are living with the disorder or condition in a given time period.

-• Genetic syndromes are often associated with resonance disorders, but the extent of the relationship is difficult to determine given frequently co-occurring voice, cognitive, and/or hearing loss (van Borsel, 2004).
+Genetic syndromes are often associated with resonance disorders, but the extent of the relationship is difficult to determine given frequently co-occurring voice, cognitive, and/or hearing loss (van Borsel, 2004).

-• Other conditions associated with VPD
+Other conditions or procedures associated with resonance disorders

 Signs and symptoms of resonance disorders can vary depending on a number of factors, including the type of resonance disorder and the severity of the condition causing the disorder.
 Signs and symptoms associated with each type of resonance disorder are listed below.